 Simon's Town and its Surroundings

 Description of Simon's Town

 Simon's Town itself is a quaint and interesting little town.
 The Simon's Town waterfront is an extremely attractive area with a number of small boutiques selling clothing, artistic items, bric a brac and souvenirs.
 There is an excellent choice of restaurants within walking and/or driving distance of Felsensicht including Seaforth Restaurant, The Meeting Place, Saveur, The Salty Sea Dog, Café Pescado, Just Sushi, The Quarter Deck and, 2½ km from our home towards the south, The Black Marlin (see below for further information and restaurant links).
+We also have a food delivery service called Dashers (+27 66 244 6257) which delivers pre-cooked meals from a variety of restaurants in the area.
 Simon's Town is well known for its Naval Museum, Toy Museum and Simon's Town Cultural Museum.
 The Scratch Patch is also an important tourist attraction where one can 'scratch' for a wide variety of beautiful gemstones.

 Beaches and Sporting Activities